 4.9.
 Modifying take offline conditions

-Sites go offline if certain conditions are met.
+The backup location go offline when certain conditions are met.
 Modify the take offline parameters to control when backup locations automatically go offline.

-Modify take offline parameters in the body of
+2. Modify the take offline parameters in the body of PUT requests.

 4.10.
 Canceling state transfer from receiving sites

-If the connection between two backup locations breaks, you can cancel state transfer on the site that is receiving the push.
+If the connection between two backup locations breaks, you can cancel state transfer on the backup location that is receiving the push.

 POST /rest/v2/caches/{cacheName}/x-site/backups/{siteName}?action=cancel-receive-state